 Why Is A Root Canal Needed?

-Root canals are often necessary to save a tooth that has had severe trauma.
-All teeth contain a pulp in the inner portion of the tooth.
-The pulp is comprised of nerves, blood vessels and other living tissues that ensure the health of the tooth.
+Root canals are an often a necessary foundation for the rebuilding of your tooth.
+All natural teeth contain a pulp in the inner portion of the tooth.
+The pulp is comprised of nerves, blood vessels and other living tissues that helped your tooth develop and grow.
 If a tooth experiences severe trauma, the tissues located inside the tooth may become infected and begin to die.
 If the

 tissues are not removed in time, pain will begin to develop in that tooth and an infection may occur.
-Untreated infections can grow in size and affect the overall health of the body, so it is vital that infections in the mouth be treated quickly.
-Root canal treatment will allow all infected tissues to be removed and allow the tooth to be saved.
+Untreated infections can grow in size and affect the overall health of your body, so it is vital that infections in the mouth be treated quickly.
+A tooth that is not growing any longer doesn’t need its pulp.
+Root canal treatment will allow all infected tissues to be removed and allow your tooth to be saved.